anoldhsh/anoldhsh.github.io/_posts/2020-12-01-Automated_Kiwi_Pollination_with_a_Drone.markdown

 image:  KiwiDron.jpeg
 tags:   Undergraduate_project
 ---
 I am currently writing a description for the project!
 Thank you for your interest.
+I hope to be able to launch it soon!I am currently writing a description for the project!
+Thank you for your interest.
+I hope to be able to launch it soon!I am currently writing a description for the project!
+Thank you for your interest.
+I hope to be able to launch it soon!I am currently writing a description for the project!
+Thank you for your interest.
+I hope to be able to launch it soon!I am currently writing a description for the project!
+Thank you for your interest.
 I hope to be able to launch it soon!